Service Desk (PREMIUM)

 Messages from the end user will show as coming from the special Support Bot user, but apart from that, you can read and write comments as you normally do:

-Note that the project's visibility (private, internal, public) does not affect Service Desk.
+- The project's visibility (private, internal, public) does not affect Service Desk.

 Support Bot user